sasachan/bootcamp-2019/README.md

 # bootcamp-2019
-This repository contains material used for demo
+This repository contains material used for demo.